 You don’t need to get a PhD in the financial markets but please do increase your knowledge.

-Having been turned off from the ‘by men, for men’ type blogs I turned to the library and Amazon to find books and information that helped me understand.
+Having been turned off from the ‘by men, for men’ type blogs I turned to the library and

 These are my top recommendations for learning more about personal finance and how you can help yourself.

 4. Live Beneath your Means